reoim/Object-Oriented-PHP/README.md

 ex> C:\Program Files\Ampps\www\mydomain

-You also need to change following root path and root url code in configure.php file to your domain.
+You also need to change following root path and root url code in config.php file to your domain.

 ```php
 // Define URL